Release of Volume 1, Issue 2, 2013

-We are very proud to release the first issue of Valuation Studies, a new open access journal connecting several vibrant research fields working on the study of valuation as a social practice.
-The first issue contains five items:
+Following the great response of our first issue, we are very happy to release the second issue of Valuation Studies.
+This peer reviewed open access journal connects dynamic research fields working on the study of valuation as a social practice.

 Valuation Studies is committed to foster valuable conversations in the new transdisciplinary and emerging field of valuation studies.
 The journal provides a space for the assessment and diffusion of research that is produced at the interface of a variety of approaches from several disciplines, including: sociology, economic sociology, science and technology studies, management and organisation studies, social and cultural anthropology, market studies, institutional perspectives in economics, accounting studies, cultural geography, philosophy, and literary studies.